ArduPilot/ardupilot_gazebo/README.md

 ## Disclamer :
 This is a playground until I get some time to push the correct patch to gazebo master (I got hard time to work with mercurial..)!
 So you can expect things to not be up-to-date.

-IRLOCK PLUGIN ISN'T WORKING WITH THIS VERSION! (blame gazebo to not provided all libraries...)
+This assume that your are using Ubuntu 16.04

 ## Usage :
-I assume you already have Gazebo installed with ROS (or without)
-libgazebo7-dev or libgazebo8-dev must be installed.
+I assume you already have Gazebo installed with ROS (or without) If you don't have it yet, install ROS with sudo apt install ros-kinetic-desktop-full (follow instruction here http://wiki.ros.org/kinetic/Installation/Ubuntu) libgazebo7-dev or libgazebo8-dev must be installed.

 ````